Shared Latent Space of Font Shapes and Their Noisy Impressions: Related Work

+In the fields of psychology and marketing, the relationship between fonts and their impressions has been analyzed experimentally for many years~\cite{childers2002all,doyle2011mixed,lewis1989typographic,shaikl,Velasco2015}.
+These trials often use a small number of fonts.
+In fact, only 12 fonts are used in the rather recent trial~\cite{Velasco2015}.
+Nowadays, analysis with larger font image datasets~\cite{chen2019large,shinahara2019serif,odonovan,ikoma2020effect} has been conducted.
+Among them, the font-impression dataset by O'Donovan et al.~\cite{odonovan} realizes impression-based font recommendation systems~\cite{choi2018fontmatcher,shirani2020let}.
+MyFonts dataset by Chen et al.~\cite{chen2019large} is a far more large dataset and used for impression-based font retrieval~\cite{chen2019large} and impression-specific font image generation~\cite{matsuda2021impressions2font}.

-Those font recommendation, search, style classification, and generation methods are developed in a more application-oriented manner and do not focus on the essential correlation between font styles and the impressions; therefore, they do not deal with the shared latent space.
-To the authors' best knowledge, this is the first attempt to prove that the letter images $\mathbf{X}_i$ and the impression words $\mathbf{W}_i$ of the $i$th font can be embedded into the same $d$-dimensional vector space to satisfy $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$ as possible for all $i$.
+The recent attempts are rather application-oriented and thus do not focus on the essential correlation between font styles and the impressions.
+To the authors' best knowledge, this is the first attempt to understand the correlation between the shape (, or image) $\mathbf{X}_i$ and the impression words $\mathbf{W}_i$ of the $i$th font by embedding them into the same $d$-dimensional vector space to satisfy $f(\mathbf{X}_i)\sim g(\mathbf{W}_i)$ as possible, while weakening the effect of shape-irrelevant noisy impression words.